OSVR/OSVR-Core/doc/TopicWritingClientApplication.md

 Writing a client application means you'll be building against the @ref ClientKit library, which presents a C API, as well as some C++ header-only wrappers.
 The API does not impose a required structure for your application, so you can more easily integrate it with your codebase.

+## Important Notes
+When running an OSVR application, an OSVR server must be running on the local machine.

+While some of the following documentation applies to Unity applications using the OSVR-Unity support, much of it does not.
+Please see the README file included with the Unity package for Unity-specific documentation.

 ## Conventions and Units
 OSVR standardizes internally on a right-handed coordinate system, with X to the right and Y up (and thus Z "near" or toward you).
 Choice of coordinate system is planned but not yet available.